monadplus/python-nix/README.md

 3. Install direnv in NixOS (on zsh you need to add the following line `eval "$(direnv hook zsh)"` to `.zshrc`).
 4. Clone the template https://github.com/monadplus/python-template-nix and extract all files (you can delete the README).
 5. `$ allow direnv .` which should trigger your .envrc configuration.
-6. Open vim and enjoy (auto-complete takes longer the first time)
+6. Open vim and enjoy\*

+\*Auto-complete takes longer the first time, so you will need to wait ~30 seconds before it works (it is asynchronous so you can write in the meanwhile).

 ### How it works